chaaiitanya/pageplay/README.md

 # Digital Love Proposal Interactive Page 💑

 A charming interactive webpage that creates a playful and romantic proposal experience.
-Built with pure HTML, CSS, and JavaScript.
+Built with pure HTML, CSS, and JavaScript. use the link to check it out. i have used netlify to deploy to the web.

 ## Features